hwangstice/hwangstice.github.io/src/content/blog/overthewire-bandit.md

 >After all this git stuff, it’s time for another escape.
 Good luck!

-When you log in to this level, you're immediately dropped into something called the **Uppercase Shell**, which automatically converts everything you type into **UPPERCASE** letters.
+When log in to this level, we're immediately dropped into something called the **Uppercase Shell**, which converts everything we type into **UPPERCASE** letters.

 ![bandit32-uppershell](public/image/overthewire-bandit/bandit32-uppercase-shell.png)